vercel/modelfusion/docs/guide/function/generate-image.md

 });
 ```

-#### OpenAI DALL·E base64 image
+#### OpenAI DALL·E image base64 text

-You can use the `fullResponse` setting to get a base-64 encoded string instead of a binary buffer.
+You can use the `fullResponse` setting to get a base-64 encoded string instead of an Uint8Array.

 ```ts
 import { generateImage, openai } from "modelfusion";